 Choosing a breed

-Which breed you choose depends on how you plan to spend time with your dog.
+The breed you choose depends on how you plan to spend time with your dog.
 If you like camping or hiking, a retriever or spaniel might be a good choice.
 If you like running, consider a high-energy, long-legged breed.

 Consider the climate you live in.
 Dogs with thick coats may overheat during runs in hot weather.
 Some dogs aren't suited to cold weather and may not get enough exercise during harsh Canadian winters.